thisisfineio/gox/README.md

 lot like standard `go build`.
 Gox will parallelize builds for multiple platforms.
 Gox will also build the cross-compilation toolchain for you.

+## thisisfine.io - forked version
+This is a forked version of Gox by Mitchell Hashimoto of Hashicorp.
+We have refactored it into a library that can be called from other Go applications.
+We use this with [dispatch](https://github.com/thisisfineio/dispatch) to compile our Go binaries and upload them to Github as releases.

 ## Installation

 To install Gox, please use `go get`.
 We tag versions so feel free to